 Malware attacks have the potential to leave even a larger business with a crippled online presence that can take days or weeks to recover from.
-The aftermath of a malware attack can be time-consuming for webmasters who are left to find and delete malware on an infected website.
+The aftermath of a malware attack can be time-consuming for webmasters who are left to find, delete and clean malware on an infected website.

 This will cause a big red message to display, alerting visitors to stay away.
 A message like this can be alarming and turn away profits from potential customers to the business website.
-In such cases, having a proper malware cleanup becomes a top priority.
+In such cases, having a proper service to clean malware becomes a top priority.
 Warnings like these will stay visible on the infected site until the site owner has completed a full malware cleanup.

 Where does malware come from and how does it infect?

 The early developments of malware were created to deface and vandalize websites, sometimes as a prank.
 Today, malware is being created and distributed by organized cybercrime groups and individuals.